scottdgaines/wheres-walter-mobile/README.md

 [Wireframe](https://miro.com/app/board/uXjVMVLcANg=/?share_link_id=830023946334)

 ## Overview
-Where's Walter was created out of the need for a central platform allowing pet owners to post their lost pet notices, allowing for more accessibilty and a wider outreach to help bring their family members home.
-The intention is for users to create or update their own lost or found pet notices, browse those created by other members, and connect, message, and follow other members or notice updates.
+Where's Walter was created out of the need for a centralized platform where lost and found pet notices may be posted and viewed.
+The intention is for users to create or update their own notices, browse those created by other members (filterable either by location or pet description), and connect, message, and follow other members or notice updates allowing for a more accessible and centralized information hub, a wider reach, and easier communication and connection-- all in service of finding and bringing lost family members back home.

 ## Context
 I am a front-end developer, having recently graduated from the Turing School of Software and Design, and a passionate advocate for animal rights and welfare.
 This program was concieved with